COVID-19 Updates: Resources for Utility Consumers

 The Energy Assistance Program (also called LIHEAP) provides financial help to income-qualified households for covering natural gas and electric bills.
 Energy Assistance is available each heating season to households at or below 50 percent of the state median income.

-Minnesota will be receiving additional energy assistance funding from the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+In 2020, additional energy assistance funding was available from the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, and the qualifications for applicants were relaxed.

 If you think you might be eligible, contact your local Energy Assistance provider.